jadeleafmoon/jadeleafmoon/README.md

 **🖥️ [Turnip: Public Demo](https://www.youtube.com/live/jLNM3GcS53U?feature=share&t=975) - _Full-Stack Developer & Product Owner_**

 Turnip is a web app I built that allows users to buy and sell their used items.
-The idea was inspired by a beautiful app I used while I was in Korea called Karrot, which is an e-commerce app.
-I was disappointed with the current offerings of buy-and-sell websites, so I created my own with a more modern and user-friendly design.
+I was disappointed with the current offerings of marketplaces, so I created my own with a more modern and user-friendly design.

 Tech Stack: JavaScript, React, Node, Express, Knex, PostgreSQL, HTML, CSS, and Firebase.